ipodscott/magazinev3_wordpress/readme.md

 * Scalable H1, and H2 fonts

 ## Updates:
+17/09/07 - Added large format audio button

-22/08/20 - Made all the column content with the same name for consistency
+17/08/20 - Made all the column content with the same name for consistency

 17/08/20 - Added the option to select custom or default youtube poster for video link